uvsmtid/common-salt-states/docs/pillars/common/system_features/deploy_environment_sources/source_repositories/_id/git/origin_uri_ssh_path/readme.md

 User home directory is identified through [source_system_host][1] which points to host id in [system_hosts][2] with `hostname` and [primary_user][3]'s `username`.
-Combining all this information, it is possible to to form complete SSH-like URI for Git respository:
+Combining all this information, it is possible to form complete SSH-like URI for Git respository:

 ```
 {{ username }}@{{ hostname }}:{{ origin_uri_ssh_path }}
 ```